sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns.md

 [Sourcegraph code change management](https://about.sourcegraph.com/product/code-change-management) lets you make large-scale code changes across many repositories and different code hosts.

-**Important**: If you're on Sourcegraph 3.12 or older, you might also want to look at the old documentation: "[Automation documentation for Sourcegraph 3.12](https://docs.sourcegraph.com/@3.12/user/automation)"
+**Important**: If you're on Sourcegraph 3.12 or older, you might also want to look at the old documentation: "[Campaigns documentation for Sourcegraph 3.12](https://docs.sourcegraph.com/@3.12/user/automation)"

 ## Configuration